ordavidov/ocl_lab/docs/ocl_lab.md

 glpsol --help
 ```
 If you're not using Homebrew ... maybe it's about time :-) Otherwise, follow the instructions [here](http://arnab-deka.com/posts/2010/02/installing-glpk-on-a-mac/).

-## Google Colab

-We offer participants of the AAAI 2023 Lab [**Optimization with Constraint Learning**](https://aaai.org/Conferences/AAAI-23/aaai23tutorials/) the opportunity to run our notebooks in Google Colab.

-To access our notebooks on Google Colab, follow [this](https://drive.google.com/drive/folders/1J90aP5_3HuZJ1pEJWAjeeX4vrlNXSbbl?usp=share_link) link.

-Once you log into your Google Drive, right click on our `ocl_lab` folder, then click `Add shortcut to Drive`.
-This will allow notebooks to interact with the data in Drive.

-This link will **expire** 30 days after the AAAI 2023 lab is over (March 8, 2023).
-You can still run our notebooks following the instructions below (under Optional).

-## Slack

-we'll use a Slack workspace during our AAAI 2023 Lab Optimization with Constraint Learning.

-Follow [this](https://join.slack.com/t/ocl-lab/shared_invite/zt-1m0d7h44w-EB_MmmS7j_5_Hfa1vkGPfA) link to join our OCL Lab Slack workspace.

-This link will **expire** 30 days after the AAAI 2023 OCL Lab is over (March 8, 2023).

-## Optional

-You can also run our notebooks the good-old-fashioned way.

 ### + Environment